-The Chronosequence study will help inform how disturbance associated with forest harvest 1 is affecting forested wetland hydrology, habitat, and water quality over time.
-It strives to answer two sets of research questions derived from the CMER work plan's critical questions:
+The Chronosequence study is the predecessor study to a BACI study on how forested wetlands recover from harvest and will help inform how disturbance associated with forest harvest is affecting forested wetland hydrology, habitat, and water quality over time. (.
+The Chronosequence substitutes studying multiple sites at different development states post-harvest (recently undisturbed, two, ten, and twenty years) in lieu of studying a set of sites for half of a timber harvest rotation (~20 years) following timber harvest.
+It strives to answer two sets of research questions derived from the CMER work plan's critical questions (Hough-Snee et al. 2019):

 - 1. How does forested wetland hydrology change over time following post-harvest forest stand development?
 Specifically: - a.
 How does the hydrology of recently harvested forested wetlands compare to the hydrology of recently undisturbed second-growth forested wetlands? - b.
-How does the timing, duration, and magnitude of flow and material transport differ between recently harvested and recently undisturbed second-growth forested wetlands? - 2.
-How do forested wetland vegetation and canopy-mediated habitat conditions change over time following post-harvest forest stand development?
+How does the timing, duration, and magnitude of flow and material transport differ between recently harvested and recently undisturbed second-growth forested wetlands?

+- 2. How do forested wetland vegetation and canopy-mediated habitat conditions change over time following post-harvest forest stand development?
 Specifically: - a.
 How does recently harvested forested wetland vegetation composition compare to recently undisturbed second-growth forested wetland vegetation over time? - b.
 Do canopy and vegetation-mediated habitat attributes (e.g., inundation duration, soil, and wetland temperature, etc.) converge between recent post-harvest forested wetlands and recently undisturbed second-growth forested wetlands over time?